alukach/ZipStream/README.md

 # ZipStream Service

-A backend-swappable service to build and stream zipped bundles of remote files.
+A backend-swappable microservice to build and stream dynamically zipped bundles of remote files.
 The service never actually stores files, rather it stores references to files which it can stream in a zipped package to users.

+## Use case

+Imagine you store thousands of files on Amazon S3 for a client.
+The client occasionally asks that you make a subset of their files available for download.
+A very simple solution to this would have you manually download these files, bundle them up as a zip file, upload the zipped to S3, and send a link to your client.
+ZipStream aims to simplify this by allowing you to send references to these files to a ZipStream Service and send your client a link to the ZipStream bundle.
+The zip won't actually be generated until your client clicks on the link.
+Naturally, if the zipped bundle is to be downloaded many times over, it's likely more efficient to actually generate the zip file once, store it in a filestore, and send the client a link to that file.
+In this case, ZipStream may still be of use for the one-time generation of the to-be-shared zip file (ie a script could stream the zip from ZipStream to the filestore).

-## Supported Backends
+## Supported backends

 The system relies on two backend types: Database and Filestore.